The FLAMINGO project: cosmology with the redshift dependence of weak gravitational lensing peaks: Methods

 To match the haloes to the peaks, we determine the great circle distance ($\Delta \theta$) between each peak and all nearby haloes.
 First, we project the haloes onto the HEALPix pixels according to their location on the halo light-cone.
 Then, using the \textsc{healpy} function \textsc{query$\_$disc}, we select all haloes within 2 degrees of the peak.
 We then calculate the distance between the peak and all haloes in the angular aperture and scale the distances by the quantity $\theta_\mathrm{200c} = R_\mathrm{200c}/d_\mathrm{A}$, which is a proxy for the angular size of the halo on the sky, where $d_{\mathrm{A}}$ is the angular diameter distance.
-Then, we select the closest halo in $\Delta \theta/\theta_\mathrm{200c}$ for each peak.
-We do not require a bijective match between the halo and peak as we find that a single halo may cause multiple peaks in the final map, particularly for massive, low-redshift, or merging systems.
+Then, we select the closest halo in $\Delta \theta/\theta_\mathrm{200c}$ for each peak.\footnote{We find the results do not change if we instead match peaks to haloes based on $\Delta\theta / L_{*,50\mathrm{kpc}}$ or $\Delta\theta / M_{*,50\mathrm{kpc}}$, where $L_{*,50\mathrm{kpc}}$ and $M_{*,50\mathrm{kpc}}$ are the stellar luminosity in the GAMA $r$ band and stellar mass in a 50 kpc aperture, respectively.} We do not require a bijective match between the halo and peak as we find that a single halo may cause multiple peaks in the final map, particularly for massive, low-redshift, or merging systems.
+If, instead, we match peaks to the closest halo in $\Delta \theta/\theta_\mathrm{200c}$ without first assigning the peak to a redshift, i.e. matching to all haloes in the same angular region we find that 95 (97) per cent of the SNR~$>$~5 (8) peaks are matched to the same haloes.
+The comparison indicates minor dependence on the matching algorithm due to projection effects but we find this does not impact our main conclusions.

 Fig.~\ref{fig:gnomview_plot} illustrates the accuracy of the matching procedure.
 The left-hand panel shows a 10 $\times$ 10 square degree patch from the final WL convergence map of the virtual observer in L1$\_$m9 from which the peaks are selected.
 In this panel, the SNR~>~5 peaks that correspond to the fourth shell ($z = [0.15-0.2]$) are indicated by yellow circles.
 The bright peaks that do not have a circle have been assigned to other redshift shells.
 The right-hand panel shows the overdensity field of the fourth shell for the same angular region.
 The field corresponds to a physical size of $\approx 110 \times 110$~pMpc$^2$.
 Each yellow circle assigned to this shell visually corresponds to an overdense structure.
 The red dotted circles indicate the positions of the haloes to which the peaks have been matched.
 All peaks and haloes are at almost the same position, indicating the peaks are matched correctly.